Q: WHAT DOES A.S. STAND FOR?

 Q: DO YOU NEED AN AGENT TO GET PUBLSIHED?

-A: No. I don’t have one.
-Though if your goal is to to get into any of the big five houses, you will need one.
+A: No. I didn’t have one for my first nineteen books.
+Though if your goal is to get into any of the big publishing houses, you will need one.
+I’m currently represented by Bookends Literary Agency.

 Q: HOW LONG DOES IT TAKE YOU TO WRITE A BOOK?